-Complaints were recorded on an electronic system and were robustly investigated.
-The registered provider had integrated the update to the regulations (S.I 628 of 2022), which came into effect on 1 March 2023, into the centre's complaints policy and procedure.
+Complaints were recorded on an electronic system and were investigated.
+The registered provider had integrated the update to the regulations (S.I 628 of 2022) into the centre's complaints policy and procedure.
 The complaints procedure was clearly displayed in the centre and residents were aware of the process.
-A small number of complaints had been received in since the previous inspection in April 2024.
-All of these complaints were satisfactorily dealt with.
+Complaints received since the previous inspection in September 2024 had been dealt with appropriately.
 Complaints and incidents were audited and trends identified and learning informed safety improvements in the centre.